The best family password managers of 2022 (and why you should get one)

 Safety alerts – Get a heads up if one of your accounts has been breached or certain websites have been compromised

-Many people who don't use a password manager repeat the same passwords over and over again for different accounts.
-Should one of those passwords leak, the rest of your accounts are vulnerable to bad actors.
+Many people don't use a third-party service and repeat the same passwords over and over again for different accounts.
+If a data breach occurs or one of your accounts is compromised, every account is also immediately at risk.

-While it might seem counterintuitive to store all of your passwords in one place, password managers are still safer on the whole.
+While it might seem counterintuitive to store all of your passwords in one place, cybersecurity experts believe password managers are still safer on the whole.
 That's because password managers have encrypted user data, the manager's password, and a security key.

 Hackers would need to penetrate all three of those barriers to take your information.